sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 7. Choose **Execute**.
 8. Make sure you get the HTTP response **201**.

-The response should look like the following sample
+The response should look like the following sample:

 9. From the response, note down the technical coupon ID as you will use it later.

 With this, you have created a multi-code coupon with the ID **COFFEELOVER** and validity period **October 1st, 2024 to December 31st, 2024**.

+**Optional**: If you want to check whether you have successfully created the multi-code coupon **COFFEELOVER**, you can proceed with the following steps:
 ### Change status of coupon object